VamshiBari/Business_insights_360-Looker/README.md

 📋 Project Execution:

 The project execution had multiple steps:

-🔸 Connecting Snowflake with Looker
+🔸 Connecting Looker with various Databases and Datawarehouses like MySQL,Snowflake and BigQuery to collect data.

 🔸 Data validation and Data Transformation